 - Return to plank position, and repeat on the opposite side.

 Stellate says that this move targets the rectus abdominis (what's commonly known as "washboard abs") and the serratus muscles located on the rib cage.
 "If your back gets tight while performing this move, put the dumbbell down, widen your legs, and lean forward to stretch out the lower back," he suggests.

 - Starting in a boat pose, hold your dumbbell in both hands at chest level.

 - With a long spine and core engaged, rotate the dumbbell across your body to the right, then to the left.

 - Keep your feet off the floor if you can.
 If you can't, perform this move with your feet on the ground until your core strength improves.

-- Do 15 seconds, alternating sides.
+- Repeat for 15 seconds, alternating sides.

 Side Plank and Oblique Twist

 "This move focuses on tightening and strengthening the obliques, lower back, and shoulders," says Stellate.
 "Make sure to hold the dumbbell in a comfortable position to avoid putting any strain on your wrist."